-Action 1 which commits the district to ensuring all students are provided with a high-quality, standards aligned curriculum and instruction is being continued from the 2017-2020 LCAP.
+Action 1 commits the district to ensuring all students are provided with a high-quality, standards aligned curriculum and instruction.
 This action provides for continued use of late start Wednesdays and extra duty time for core academic content teachers to analyze data, collaborate and refine appropriate instruction and curriculum to improve the statewide assessment, UC a-g and CTE completion, English learner progress and reclassification, AP passing, and college preparedness outcomes for English learners, foster youth, and economically disadvantaged pupils.
 This action is intended to provide instructional staff Professional Learning Community (PLC) time to conduct data analysis and determine student needs by answering the 4 critical questions required of each PLC: What do we want students to learn?
 How do we know they learned it?
 What will we do if they did not learn it?
 What will we do if they did learn it?
 During this time, teachers will have the opportunity to collaborate and refine and modify curriculum, instruction, and assessments.
 Teachers will be provided extra duty time to complete the refinement and modification of curriculum and assessments.
-This action has been principally directed and effective in attaining 2020 SBAC met standard English and mathematics above county( ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math 31%); 2021 UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates (13%) above state levels (7%); and improving economically disadvantaged pupil AP passing rates (38.2%) above the all pupil subgroup (22%) passing rate.
+This action has been principally directed and effective in attaining 2020 SBAC met standard English and mathematics above county(ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math 31%); 2021 UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates (13%) above state levels (7%); and improving economically disadvantaged pupils (BLA 60%; math all pupil subgroup (22%) passing rate.